AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-bart.md

 ### Model Repository

-You can download the model and find instructions for model finetuning and decoding in this [GitHub Repo](https://github.com/AI4Bharat/indic-bart).
+You can download the model and find instructions for model finetuning and decoding in this [IndicBART github repo](https://github.com/AI4Bharat/indic-bart).

 ### Paper